builtbycactus/lee4815-react-test/README.md

 ## The Repository

 Within this repository is a React application developed with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html).
-The application is a simple todo application that requires finishing, so that you may add, edit and complete items from the list.
+The application is a simple todo application that requires finishing, so that you may add, complete and un-complete items from the list.
 It also requires tests to be written using the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), which you may run using `npm run test`.

 You should work in feature branches following the [Git Flow](https://builtbycactus.github.io/docs/git/setup) methodology.
 When you've completed your feature, open a [pull request](https://builtbycactus.github.io/docs/git/pull-requests) and add the tag `Ready for review`.
 This will let us know that you're ready for us to review the codebase.